sveltejs/svelte/site/content/tutorial/03-logic/04-each-blocks/text.md

 > The expression (`cats`, in this case) can be any array or array-like object (i.e. it has a `length` property).
 You can loop over generic iterables with `each [...iterable]`.

 If you prefer, you can use destructuring — `each cats as { id, name }` — and replace `cat.id` and `cat.name` with `id` and `name`.

+> In some cases, you will need to use *keyed each blocks*.
+We'll learn about those [later](tutorial/keyed-each-blocks).